 Adirahu Igede: Who is afraid of Igede?

-This fact has been the crux of the struggle for self actualisation for the Igede people especially independence from our neighboring Idoma and it’s traditional and political oligarchy.
+This fact has been the crux of the struggle for self-actualisation for the Igede people especially independence from our neighbouring Idoma and its traditional and political oligarchy.
 It was important to begin there and establish very clearly that Igede cannot be summarised under Idoma because we are not historically, biologically and culturally related.
 We may share boundaries but we are not the same.
-Whilst the Idoma are traceable to the Kwararafa dynasty, Igede trace their origin to present day Edo state.
+Whilst the Idoma are traceable to the Kwararafa dynasty, Igede trace their origin to the present-day Edo state.

 This piece will not be complete without the history of the Igede and the seat of the Ochi’Idoma, the traditional head of Idoma and Igede as it were.
 Following the death of the Och’Idoma I, HRH Ogiri Oko, the 22 district heads within Idoma met and chose Ajene Okpabi as Och’Idoma II even though he was from the minority Igede tribe.
 He had lived with and served his predecessor and even married his daughter, enough to be treated as part of the family but his selection as Och’Idoma was met with objections from some quarters and these objections were based on the belief that the Igedes are not Idomas and as such someone considered a “stranger” should not ascend the throne of Och’Idoma.